VenPot/Holler/README.md

 # Holler
-Holler is a fast , minimal &amp; unopiniated Gitter style web chat.
- ..* -It includes notifications and unread messages count ..* -Built on nodejs and mongodb
+Holler is a fast , minimal &amp; unopiniated Gitter style web chat.-- ..* It includes notifications and unread messages count ..* -Built on nodejs and mongodb
  ..* -feel free to reuse the code under the MIT license